Brilliant Boho Wedding on a Budget? Yes!!!

 7) Go DIY.....on everything!

 Invitations, forgo a DJ and make a playlist (people love a playlist.
-You can even ask for requests so everyone gets that one chance to swing their pants, shake their booty, whatever takes their fancy....), stock your own bar and get a volunteer in the family to serve.....the list goes on.
+You can even ask for requests so everyone gets that one chance to swing their pants, shake their booty, whatever takes their fancy....), stock your own bar and get a volunteer in the family to serve (trust me, you will always find ONE extrovert in the family that will LOVE this!).....the list goes on.
 There is so much you pay for at a wedding that with a bit of effort and forethought, you can get around and save hundreds of pounds with.

 8) The clothes do not make the man (or woman)

 Dresses.....those expensive garments you will wear just once in your life.
 I know I am treading on thin ground with this one as the dress is really a very integral part of the day for many brides and I get that.
 You want to look the best you have ever looked.
 As do the groom(s).
 So, how to get around this?
 Well, vintage, second hand, charity shops, sale garments, DIY (there it is again)....check out the guy in the photo above.....shirt, old suit waistcoat, jeans and brogues and he looked seriously cool.....her dress was bought second hand.
 And best part about this?
 You're wanting boho and rustic right?
 Then THIS is the true meaning of those words.....Bingo!
 On top of all this, it brings an element of personalisation, uniqueness, fun and “cool” to your wedding.
 Nice.